prividentity/PrivateIdentity-Oldd/NodeJS-Enroll-Endpoint.md

 **Response**

-The response of a Enroll request, if meeting confidence thresholds, returns a new enrollment, or an error if the user is already enrolled:
+The response of an Enroll request, if successful, returns a new enrollment, or an error if the user is already enrolled:
 ```
 {
      {